 If you are considering buying or adopting a puppy, or have just brought a little one home, there are a few things you should know.
 You now have a new family member; with this decision comes many new changes that you may not foresee.
 Whether it is a small pup or adoption of a large adult dog, you need to give them time to acclimate to their new home and give them plenty of love, attention, training, and scratches to raise them in a healthy manner.
 Socializing a dog and instilling trust in the new pup is important and becoming a dog parent can be quite an undertaking.
 We think that its all worth it.
-Here are a few tips to help you and your new pet get the most out of each other:
+Here are a few tips for new dog owners to help you and your new pet get the most out of each other:

 Your dog will be nervous when they first step into the door.
 It is your responsibility to make the animal feel loved and safe.
 There’s nothing worse than scaring a puppy that just needs positive love and attention.
 Bringing in a new dog can be stressful for everyone involved, but the benefits will definitely outweigh the growing pains of bringing a new dog home.
 Slow and steady socialization should be the goal here.

 Dog training is essential for new puppies.
 It gives your pet a sense of structure and makes your life much easier.
 Take a little time to train your dog, or hire a professional to help you train them.
 Work through all of the essentials and don’t skimp on this part; in the long run, proper training can build a healthy foundation for a great pet-human relationship for years to come.